AliMMSadeghi/APT-FPSO-optimization-algorithm/README.md

 ## Features
 - Four different versions of the APT-FPSO algorithm are provided with different rule-base structures.
+- The repository focuses on a single benchmark function, Griewangk.

 ## Usage
 To run the main file for the project, use the following command in MATLAB: